KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 ### Analysis

 Without tests or types, not only are you writing brittle code, you're almost entirely dependent on unchecked documentation.
-If you're working in a team, this could be problematic.
-Especially as the inevitable happens and the documentation becomes out of date.
+Because this kind of documention is checked by people and not by machines it can easily become out of date and wrong.

 - **Documentation**
   - <span class="no">✗</span> **We know the intended behaviour**